About Us

 Philip Ross

-I am an American, from the San Francisco Bay Area with Havana being my second home.
+I am an American, from the San Francisco Bay Area.
 I have a background as a Latin and African music scholar, musician, dancer, teacher, and producer, along with a degree in Anthropology.
-I have been traveling to Cuba since 1999 and currently direct programs for travelers and advance the SocioSwing philosophy and lifestyle.

 My involvement with black culture and Latin music began in the mid-sixties listening on the radio to soul and Latin tinged "Boogaloo" music while also playing rhythm guitar in a teen garage band.

 A turning point came in 1969 when I witnessed the Afro-Cuban orchestra of Mongo Santamaria and was transfixed by the percussive force and beauty of the music being played by musicians highly attuned to each other.
-It's as if I tapped into an ancestral realm that touched my core like nothing else had done before.
+It's as if I dropped into another realm realm that touched my core like nothing else had done before.

 Philip with "botija", a ceramic instrument used in rural son music played by blowing over the hole to get a rich bass sound.